Juvenile Defense Lawyer Putnam County, MO

 What Are the Different Types of Juvenile Crimes in Putnam County and Throughout Missouri?

-- Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+- Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

 - Curfew Violations: Being in public during hours when a minor is required to be at home.
-These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

 - Gun Possession: This is an unfortunately common charge and the possible penalties for unlawful possession could be as minor as a fine or as major as jail time.